 Frederick Sanger has developed a method that allows determination of the exact sequence of nucleotides in the genome using DNA polymerase, pre-made primers, and radioactive nucleotides.

-His method was significantly more straightforward and quicker than previous ones and helped to substantially speed up the sequencing of DNA in bacteria, viruses, and later humans.
+His method was significantly more straightforward and quicker than previous ones and helped substantially speed up DNA sequencing in bacteria, viruses, and later humans.

 The new kingdom of life.

 Carl Woese was sequencing a specific type of nucleic acid – ribonucleic RNA.

 - He has discovered unicellular organisms without a nucleus with a completely different type of ribosomal RNA than bacteria and eukaryotes.